Mary Louvestre: Legends

 There are multiple accounts of her story.
-One account stems in part from documentation by then Secretary of the Navy, Gideon Welles.
-This account states that Louveste worked with another Union spy, William H. Lyons, who was one of the few workers at Norfolk's Gosport Shipyard who did not flee when Norfolk was captured by the Confederate Army early in the war, but who was still providing information about the Confederacy through contacts at Fort Monroe.
+The earliest and most reliable initial account comes from documentation by then Secretary of the Navy, Gideon Welles.
+This account states that Louveste worked with several Black and white Unionists, including William H. Lyons, who was one of the few workers at Norfolk's Gosport Shipyard who did not flee when Norfolk was captured by the Confederate Army early in the war, but who was still providing information about the Confederacy through contacts at Fort Monroe.
 Welles states that Louveste came to him in great secrecy in February 1862 with documents about the CSS Virginia from Lyons.
+Biographical details about Louveste's early life in eastern Virginia, which can be found in primary documents created before the Civil War, align with Welles's account.

-Another account exists based on the work by novelist G. Allen Foster published in Ebony magazine in 1964 and on a history by Benjamin Quarles written in 1953, aspects of which have been repeated in many other sources, including a 1998 publication by the US Army Corps of Engineers.
-This account contains much more detail about Louvestre.
-In this account, Mary Louvestre was born in the Shenandoah Valley and was bought in her early teens by a small farmer.
+Another account, likely fictionalized and less reliable, exists based on the work by novelist G. Allen Foster published in Ebony magazine in 1964, aspects of which have been repeated in many other sources, including a 1998 publication by the US Army Corps of Engineers.
+This account contains unsubstantiated biographical details and spells her surname as "Louvestre."
+In this fictionalized account, Mary Louvestre was born in the Shenandoah Valley and was bought in her early teens by a small farmer.
 At the time of the Civil War, she may have been between 55 and 70 years old.
 She had a talent for drafting, and to capitalize on her skills was taught to sew and trained as a seamstress.
 When the farm faced two tough years in a row, they were forced to sell Mary, who was bought by her owner's cousin, Simeon or John Louvestre, in Norfolk.

-In July 1861, she overheard her employer (she bought her freedom with her money from seamstress skills), who worked as engineer or ship-chandler in Norfolk's Gosport Shipyard bragging about the ironclad Merrimack (later renamed the CSS Virginia) they were building which would dominate the Union Navy.
+According to the fictionalized account, in July 1861, she overheard her employer (she bought her freedom with her money from seamstress skills), who worked as engineer or ship-chandler in Norfolk's Gosport Shipyard bragging about the ironclad Merrimack (later renamed the CSS Virginia) they were building which would dominate the Union Navy.
 Early in the mornings for the next week, Mary snuck into the engineers’ office and used her seamstress skills to trace the drawings of the ironclad.